Georgia Military College: Corps of Cadets

-Cadet Types
+Cadet types

 The Corps of Cadets have several types of cadets in the program.
-These include Early Commissioning Program cadets, State Service cadets, Civic Leaders, and Service Academy Prep cadets.
+These include Early Commissioning Program cadets, State Service cadets, Civic Leaders, and Service Academy Prep cadets.The Corps of Cadets also includes the middle and high schoolers in the Army Junior Reserve Officers' Training Corps (AJROTC) of the GMC Preparatory School.
+JROTC cadets do not participate in most of the college-level cadet activities and have no military obligation after graduating high school.

 Early Commissioning Program

 GMC's Early Commissioning Program (ECP) is designed to enable students to become a second lieutenant in the US Army after the first two years in college.
 GMC offers funding specifically to help pay costs for Corps of Cadet members on the Milledgeville campus.
 The State Service Scholarship Program provides 39 full scholarships to qualified Georgia residents with an interest in military service as well as a quality college education.
 The program is funded through the Georgia General Assembly.
 Scholarship recipients are required to become members of either the Army or Air National Guard, and must be nominated by a member of the Georgia General Assembly.
 These scholarships cover tuition, fees, rooms, board, books and supplies.
 Scholarship winners must join the Corps of Cadets and participate in Army ROTC.
 Army ROTC scholarships are also available for qualified cadets interested in the Early Commissioning Program (ECP).
 These scholarships are funded through ROTC and cover tuition, fees, and books, plus a monthly stipend.
 There are various options for ROTC scholarship based on the student's desire for active duty or reserve component duty.

 After completing studies at GMC, a transfer scholarship is available for those GMC graduates desiring to complete their four-year degree at a university of their choosing with an ROTC program.
 Being commissioned, they do not take military science classes, however, are still expected to get their bachelor's degree or have their commission revoked.

 One of the ways in which a student can become an ECP cadet is to attend Basic Camp (not to be confused with Basic Combat Training, which is for enlisted soldiers).
 The course is thirty-one days long.
 Between the cadet's freshmen and sophomore years, the cadet will attend the Advanced Camp at Fort Knox, Kentucky.
 Following AC, the cadet may be able to attend additional training with Army units all over the world and in the United States.
 After completing required training, the Cadet is commissioned as a U.S. Army officer at the end of his/her sophomore year.
 The ECP program allows cadets to become commissioned second lieutenants two years earlier than normal ROTC and West Point cadets.
 These commissioned army officers can then serve in the Army Reserve or Army National Guard, or compete for revocation and then for active duty.
-After completing their four-year degrees, they will be promoted as a first lieutenant.
+After completing their four-year degrees, they will be promoted to first lieutenant.